Insomnia and sleep disorders

 - Separate rooms.
 If you have a noisy or disruptive partner, or a partner who has different requirements for temperature, light, open windows, noise, mattress softness or whatever, then sleep in separate rooms if you can.
 It is a luxury and indulgence to have separate bedrooms and not everyone will be able to do this.
 Sleeping in separate rooms is far more common than most people will admit to, and is not an indication that you do not love, admire and respect each other.

 - Probiotics.
-If you have gut ailments or have taken a course of antibiotics, then eat a gut biome-friendly diet and to take probiotics.
-Some people have found that taking a probiotic such as a small spoonful of milk kefir immediately before going to bed helps get a good night's sleep.
+If you have gut ailments or have ever taken a course of antibiotics, then eat a gut biome-friendly diet and take probiotics.
+Some people have found that taking a probiotic such as a small spoonful of milk kefir before going to bed helps get a good night's sleep, even though this contradicts the advice not to eat anything before going to bed.

-- Try to drink your last drink at least an hour before bed.
+- Try to drink your last drink at least two hours before bed.
 Allow enough time for liquids to pass through before you retire, so you do not have to get up during the night to urinate.

 - Taurine.